Anna Karina

 In 1972, Karina set up a production company for Vivre ensemble (1973), her directorial debut, which screened in the Critics' Week lineup at the 26th Cannes Film Festival.
 She also directed the French-Canadian film Victoria (2008).
 In addition to her work in cinema, she worked as a singer and wrote several novels.

 Karina was an icon of 1960s cinema, and referred to as the "effervescent free spirit of the French New Wave, with all of the scars that the position entails".
-The New York Times described her as "one of the screen's great beauties and an enduring symbol of the French New Wave."
+The New York Times described her as "one of the screen's great beauties and an enduring symbol of the French New Wave".

 Early life

-Hanne Karin Blarke Bayer was born on 22 September 1940 in Frederiksberg, Denmark.
+Hanne Karin Blarke Bayer was born on 22 September 1940 in Frederiksberg, Denmark, during the German occupation of the Second World War.
 Her mother was a dress shop owner and her father was a ship captain who left the family a year after she was born.

 She lived with her maternal grandparents for four years, then spent the next four years in foster care before returning to live with her mother and her abusive step-father when she was eight.
-As a child, her mother told her that she was ugly, and that her eyes and forehead were too big.
+As a child, her mother belittled her appearance, and told her that her eyes and forehead were too big.
 She has described her childhood as "terribly wanting to be loved", as she felt unwanted and unloved.
 She made numerous attempts to run away from home, trying to find boats that would take her to Sweden or America.
 She dreamt of becoming an actor from a young age and wanted to attend drama school but at the time the age requirement for Danish drama schools was 21.

 As a student, she rarely attended school and when she achieved good grades in her certificate exams, her school refused to believe she had done so without cheating.
 The injustice made her leave school at the age of 14.